limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 ![`Module.new` in `metasploit-framework/lib`](/images/module-new-in-metasploit-framework-lib.png)

-If I was declaring an anonymous `Module` to wrap something, `wrap` would be a good name, so let's look at each of those.
+If I were declaring an anonymous `Module` to wrap something, `wrap` would be a good name, so let's look at each of those.

 ![`Module.new` in `Msf::ModuleManager#reload_module`](/images/module-new-in-msf-module-manager-reload-module.png)